 I am an unapologetic Obama family fangirl.
 I would’ve sold my mama to get my hands on the new Pete Souza photography book of his presidency.
 I give my “Yes We Can” ornament (with Obama a la Rosie the Riveter) a loving kiss each year before I place it on my Christmas tree.
 Every single day, I miss the class, grace, and intelligence with which our country was lead in those years.
 Was he perfect?
 No. But he was mine.
-So as I’m sure you can imagine, I’m a sucker for Obama memoirs.
+So as I’m sure you can imagine, I’m a sucker for Michelle and Barack Obama memoirs and books.

-Over a year after the Oval Office said goodbye to Barack, Michelle, Sasha, Malia, Sunny, and Bo, I think it’s a good time to revisit some of the best memoirs and books about Obama, his presidency, and his gorgeous family.
-As I eagerly await the result of Barack and Michelle’s $65 million joint book deal advance from Penguin Random House, these excellent books about the man, the myth, and the legend will just have to suffice.
+Over a year after the Oval Office said goodbye to Barack, Michelle, Sasha, Malia, Sunny, and Bo, I think it’s a good time to revisit some of the best memoirs and books about the Obamas, his presidency, and their gorgeous family.

 Dreams from My Father: A Story of Race and Inheritance by Barack Obama